kirsho/Singularity/Intro2Singularity.md

 ### Last uptodate version of my definition files

-Check my [Singularity](https://github.com/kirsho/Singularity) github repository (you are already in!!).
+Check my [rst36-env](https://github.com/kirsho/rst36-env) github repository with
-	- Singularity definition file for conda or yml environement creation
+	- Singularity definition file for conda or yml environment creation
 	- a example of yml file

 This Singularity file as been used to test interoperability between local machine, ifb-nncr and RPBS cluster.